DPlayer234/lovedebugger/README.md

 -- to debugger.update).
 ```

-There's also a few constants that you may modify as well as their defaults:
+There's also a few constants that you may modify as well:

 ```lua
 debugger.activate    = "f4"